TommasoManzana/Portfolio/src/content/post-3.md

 ## Tools

-The app was realized using the [Ionic Framework](https://ionicframework.com/), written in [Angular](https://angular.io/).
-The authentication process was managed using Google's [Firebase](https://firebase.google.com/), the whole backend was recently moved to a proprietary server and developed via SQL.
+The app was developed using the [Ionic Framework](https://ionicframework.com/), written in [Angular](https://angular.io/), with authentication managed by Google's [Firebase](https://firebase.google.com/).
+At first the backend was on Firebase as well but was later moved to a proprietary server and developed via SQL.

+## Learning Experience

+Developing this application taught us a lot about app development, backend database management and UI/UX design, including the significance of user-centric design, industry-specific requirements, and scalability.
+The project was a fulfilling experience, and the resulting application effectively meets the needs of the Falconeri Ski Team.